This section contains obligations for all managers. Emergency situations include fire, flood, an explosion, a bomb threat or an armed intruder.

 - keeping fire exits clear and fire doors closed

-Heads of Schools are also responsible for:
+Heads of Schools and other academic managers are also responsible for ensuring:

 The senior staff member in an area, including a lecture theatre or other teaching venue, will evacuate all the people in that area if wardens are unavailable.